 During the foundation placement, students complete 400 hours in an agency setting that can provide opportunities for learning generalist social work practice skills.
-These placements are completed in a winter, summer semester sequence (January - August) in one assigned agency.
-In winter semester, they complete 200 hours; in summer, they complete 200 hours.
-Both segments average out to 16 hours a week.
+These placements are completed in a Winter, Summer semester sequence (January - August) in one assigned agency.
+In Winter semester, students complete 200 hours; in Summer, students complete 200 hours; additional hour requirements must have prior approval by the faculty liaison or Field Director.
+Students are in placement approximately 16 hours a week.

 In the advanced curriculum students complete 500 hours of field work in an agency that provides experiences in the student's area of concentration.
-This sequence is completed in the fall and winter semesters.
-In the fall and winter students complete 250 hours at 16-20 hours a week (Hours must be completed at no less than 12 hours per week and no more than 20 hours a week).
+This sequence is completed in the Fall and Winter semesters.
+In the Fall and Winter students complete 250 hours each semester; additional hour requirements must have prior approval by the faculty liaison or Field Director.
+Students are in placement approximately 16-20 hours a week.
+Hours must be completed at no less than 12 hours per week and no more than 20 hours a week.
 All students complete the advanced year of field placement.

 Field placement hours are expected to be completed over the course of the entire semester.
-Specific arrangements regarding field hours are to be discussed with the field office at the time students apply for field.
-The specific hours and days will then be confirmed through negotiation between the field instructor and student in the field placement contract.
-Students may not enter field placement before the semester begins and they may not finish field placement more than one week prior to the end of a semester, regardless of whether they have fulfilled their required hours.
+Specific arrangements regarding field hours are to be discussed with the Field Office at the time students apply for field.
+The specific hours and days will then be confirmed through negotiation between the Field Instructor and Student in the field placement contract.
+Students may not enter field placement before the semester begins and they may not finish field placement more than one week prior to the end of a semester, regardless of the number of hours they have completed.
+Students may not continue to attend field placement between semesters, unless they are enrolled in the second semester of field placement and only with the permission of their Faculty Liaison and their Field Instructor.

 Students with special or unforeseen circumstances that may require individual arrangements to fulfill responsibilities, as indicated in the Field Placement Policies and Field Seminar Course Outline, must inform their field instructor and faculty liaison in advance or as soon as the unforeseen circumstance becomes known.
 However, students cannot be out of field placement for more than two weeks and still remain in the sequence.
-Students who will be out of field for more than two consecutive weeks will be required to meet with the faculty liaison and the field director regarding a new Plan of Study.
+Students who will be

+Liaison and the Field Director regarding a new Plan of Study.

-If students miss field hours for any reason, they must make special arrangements to make up the work and the time during hours agreed to by the field instructor and the faculty liaison.
+If students miss field hours for any reason, they must make special arrangements to make up the work and the time during hours agreed to by the Field Instructor and the Faculty Liaison.
 Students must satisfactorily fulfill all their field placement responsibilities and field seminar requirements in order to receive a passing grade of "B" or higher.
-Failure to attend field placement class and/or to be out of placement at any time without proper notification to the field supervisor and faculty liaison may be grounds for dismissal from field placement or for receiving a failing grade.
+Failure to attend field placement class and/or to be out of placement at any time without proper notification to the Field Instructor and Faculty Liaison may be grounds for dismissal from field placement or for receiving a failing grade.